regnat/nixcon2017/main.md

     \path[->,line width=2]<2-> (ACAPB) edge (1,-1);
 \end{tikzpicture}
 \end{center}

 ### We can do the same with types
 \inlinetex{{\tiny (more or less)}}

 - `$\cup,\cap,\backslash,\subseteq$` → `$\vee,\wedge,\backslash,\subtype$`
 - Singleton types `1`, `true`, `"blah"`, …
-- Funkier stuff like interval types `1 -- 83`

 ### Back to our example